The Hunger Games movies, ranked

-This weekend, the fourth and final Hunger Games movie arrives.
-Mockingjay – Part 2 caps a victorious run for the franchise.
-The first three films grossed $2.3 billion at the global box office.
+Three years later, the fourth and final installment in the Katniss saga arrived.
+Mockingjay — Part 2 capped a victorious run for the franchise, which grossed $2.9 billion collectively at the global box office.
 Not bad for a series that starts with a downer concept — kids kill kids! — and then gets bleaker.
-By the end of Mockingjay – Part 2, the bomb-blackened streets of Panem reflect the burnt-to-a-crisp emotional state of Katniss Everdeen.
-And the films are still less dark than Suzanne Collins’ original books — and less funny, but we’ll get to that.
+By the end of Mockingjay — Part 2, the bomb-blackened streets of Panem reflect the burnt-to-a-crisp emotional state of Katniss Everdeen.
+And the films are still less dark than Suzanne Collins' original books — and less funny, but we'll get to that.

 Comparing the Hunger Games movies might sound a bit strange.
-After Gary Ross kickstarted the franchise, Francis Lawrence has helmed every ensuing entry.
-The director brings a steady hand to the material, with occasional flourishes and lots of grayscale.
-The films aren’t different the way, say, the Alien movies are all different.
-But they’re all an intriguing mulch of genre tones: Future-weird dystopia and backwoods thriller, media-savvy satire and corroded-soul war movie.
-They’re all too damn long, but they’re also all interesting — even if one of them is barely even a movie.
+After Gary Ross kickstarted the franchise, Francis Lawrence helmed every ensuing entry (He also directs the forthcoming prequel film, The Ballad of Songbirds and Snakes).
+The director brought a steady hand to the material, with occasional flourishes and lots of grayscale.
+The films aren't different the way, say, the Alien movies are all different.
+But they're all an intriguing mulch of genre tones: future-weird dystopia and backwoods thriller, media-savvy satire, and corroded-soul war movie.
+They're all too damn long, but they're also all interesting — even if one of them is barely even a movie.